caillotantoine/gettingstartedgdb/README.md

 ## More of `gdb`
 Here ends the introduction to `gdb`.
-If you think I missed something important, please let me know (or PR on github).
+If you think I missed something important, please let me know (or PR on GitHub).

 ### Going further
 - The `gdb` documentation is available with `man` and `help`